pdomi06/Sema/README.md

 3. Submit a pull request with a clear description of your changes and why they are necessary.
 4. Be responsive to feedback and be willing to make changes if necessary.

-Looking for:
+## 🔍 Looking For

+We are looking for contributions in the following areas:

 1. More localization, including language options and multi-language commands.
-2. Economy system.
-3. Security features (anti-raid, moderator commands, etc.).
-4. Optimizations
+2. Additional music commands to enhance the user experience.
+3. Optimizations to improve performance and efficiency.

+Your contributions are highly appreciated!

 Thank you for your contributions! 🙏